 Lost Passport – How to Replace a Lost Passport?

 Did I lose my passport or maybe your passport book been stolen?
+Looking to replace a lost passport?
 If so the first thing you should do is report the passport lost.
 This will help the United States Department of State flag your lost or stolen passports before it ends up in the wrong hands or you become a victim of identity theft.
 How to replace a lost U.S. passport is a simple process once you follow the correct documentation, and apply using the DS-11 Application Form for New Passport.

 Lost passports are commonly misplaced due to infrequent use.
 If your U.S. Passport was lost or stolen file the application form DS-64 for Lost or Stolen Passport.
 If you found your passport after reporting it as lost you will need to still apply for a new passport as the recovered passport would be invalid for us.